Mika Vermeulen

 Mika Vermeulen (born 26 June 1999) is an Austrian cross-country skier.
 He competed in 30 kilometre skiathlon at the 2022 Winter Olympics.

 He also competed at the FIS Nordic World Ski Championships 2021 and the 2020–21 FIS Cross-Country World Cup.

 His brother Moran is a professional road cyclist.
 He has also competed in cycling, having competed for UCI Continental team in 2018.

-He has been named after Mika Myllylä, former Finnish cross-country skier.
+He has been named after Mika Myllylä, a Finnish former cross-country skier.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).